T-T-Software-Solution/observability-simple/README.md

 - **Application Insights**: First 5GB free, then $2.30/GB

 To minimize costs:
-1. Use B1 App Service tier for learning
+1. Use F1 (Free) or B1 App Service tier for learning
-2. Delete resources when not in use: `az group delete --name observability-rg`
+2. Delete resources when not in use: `az group delete --name observability-rg-west`
 3. Monitor Application Insights data ingestion

 ## Next Steps